davestewart/davestewart-content/content/blog/programming/nuxt-auto-import/index.md

 Did you spot the potential **footgun**?

-It's that Nuxt 3, by _default_, auto-prefixes nested components.
+It's that Nuxt 3 – by _default_ – will auto-prefix nested components.

-It's important to understand the ramifications of this design choice, as it **directly** affects the nature of your project, including:
+It's important to understand the ramifications of this, as it **directly** affects the nature of your project, including:

 - component organisation
+- component usage
 - IDE integration
 - refactoring